magit/emacsql/README.md

 Requires Emacs 24 or later.

-Due to bad behavior from SQLite on Windows (not flushing stderr when `-interactive` is set) Emacsql will *not* signal error messages for invalid statements on this platform.
+Due to [bad behavior from SQLite on Windows][stderr] Emacsql will *not* signal error messages for invalid statements on this platform.
+Fortunately this would only be an issue during package development and shouldn't impact normal use of the database.

 ## Example Usage